IaVashik/PCapture-LIB/SRC/IDT/readme.md

 local myArray = myList.toarray()
 ```

-### `SwapNode(node1, node2)`
+### `swapNode(node1, node2)`
+**This is a global function, not the method of List class**.
 Swaps two nodes in the list.
 This method updates the references of the previous and next nodes accordingly.

 **Parameters:**